 Do you really have to choose?

 Now you know a bit more about the differences between a point solution and an integrated solution.
 But how can you use this information to build the IT landscape for your real estate and facility management processes?
 Five years ago, the advice would be to either cover as many functional requirements with one integrated software solution as possible or embed a number of point solutions that together tackled all the requirements in the best possible way.
-Now, in 2020, it is time to look at it differently.
+Now, it is time to look at it differently.
 A huge wave of various technology innovations is becoming available in the real estate market – referred to as PropTech.
 They represent a fundamental move towards digitization around buildings and offer highly specialized functionality for each business problem, providing a better experience to the users and becoming easier to deploy and replace.

 Therefore, we are moving away from an either/or to a both/and attitude; viewing point solutions as complimentary to integrated solutions.
 In this new vision, your starting point to future-proof your real estate and facility management processes, is deploying an IWMS as an open application platform with a seamless connection to PropTech.
 An important prerequisite is that an IWMS must have the fundamental capability to deploy and integrate those new technologies and possibilities that relate to the processes they support.
 When positioning it like this, an IWMS platform really functions as the “single pane of glass” for real estate and facility management professionals to manage their business.
 It provides corporate-wide solutions and ensures data quality and consistency with one single source of truth that also includes data from all required specialized applications and local building technology.
 In that case, an integrated solution and point solutions can go hand in hand.